DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

     * `Source Ports <source_port_>` responsible for transmitting output from the Block, including their type.
     * `Sink Ports <sink_port_>` responsible for receiving input to the Block, including their type.

 After adding a Block to the Layout Panel it can be selected by hovering over it and clicking the left mouse button.
-Upon selection the Block Information panel presenting each `attribute_` and `method_` available to that Block is displayed in the right-hand panel of the web interface.
+Upon selection the `block_information_panel_` presenting each `attribute_` and `method_` available to that Block is displayed in the right-hand panel of the web interface.

 ..
 NOTE::
     On intially adding a new Block to your Design it is configured according to its pre-defined default settings retrieved from the underlying Design Specification of that Block.